everhartlab/sclerotinia-review-2017/manuscript/review.md

 # Acknowledgements

 We would like to thank Gerard Adams for stimulating discussions on the nature of vegetative compatibility in filamentous fungi.
+We additionally would like to thank two anonymous reviewers for their comments that improved the clarity of the final manuscript.

 # Funding Sources